hamzaahmedhussein/NearFreelancer/README.md

 # NearFreelancer API

 A RESTful API built using ASP.NET Core for connecting users with freelancers based on their profession, location, and availability.
-This API supports secure authentication and detailed logging.

 ## Features